 Commencement & Ivy Day Traditions

 At Smith today, caps and gowns are worn at Commencement to symbolize unity and academic achievement.
 Academic dress is believed to have originated at medieval British universities.
-At Smith’s first commencement in 1879, caps and gowns were considered ill-suited to the pioneer spirit of the college.
+At Smith’s first Commencement in 1879, caps and gowns were considered ill-suited to the progressive spirit of the college.
 Over time, however, traditional academic regalia came into favor.

 Gowns are usually designed according to the degree held by the wearer.
 Bachelor’s gowns have long, pointed sleeves; master’s gowns have fuller, closed sleeves with a slit at the arm or wrist.
 Doctor’s robes are often worn open and have velvet edging down the front and three velvet bars across each sleeve.
 The length of the hood and the width of its velvet border indicate the wearer's highest academic degree.

 Colors designate the wearer’s college or university and field of study.
 The color of the sleeve bars and of the velvet on the hood indicates the academic field, distinguished as follows: white for arts and letters, light blue for education, brown for fine arts, pink for music, dark blue for philosophy and yellow for science.
 The degree-granting institution is traditionally represented by the color of the hood’s satin lining.
 Robe color and cap shape may also designate the college or university.
 Some Smith faculty members wear the Charis medal, which is awarded to those who have served on the faculty for 25 years or more.

 At Commencement, the Smith College mace is carried at the head of the academic procession.
 It was given to the college in honor of Florence Macdonald ’32 by the three presidents of the college and the six women who chaired the board of trustees during her years of service as secretary to the president at Smith.